 As with the other two parchments, many of the magic symbols are copied directly out magical texts, including The Magus by Francis Barrett published in 1801, the New and Complete Illustration of Celestial Sciences by Ebenezer Sibly published in 1784, and The Discoverie of Witchcraft by Reginald Scot published in 1584.

 All of the parchments likely belonged to Joseph Smith Sr. and Joseph Smith Jr., but were inherited by Hyrum’s family after Joseph’s and Hyrum’s death in 1844.
-This parchment is in the property of a private collector and only eyewitness accounts and descriptions are available.
+This parchment is in the property of a private collector and other than a poor quality copy of a photograph, only eyewitness accounts and descriptions are available.

 - Amazon.com – Early Mormonism and the Magical World View

 - Utah Lighthouse Ministry – Mormonism & Magic

 - Archive.org – A New and Complete Illustration of Celestial Sciences